The best hotels in Alicante

 El Barrio sits directly above Casco Antiguo, climbing toward Barrio de Santa Cruz and the castle walls.
 It's quieter, a bit more local, and typically $20-30/night cheaper for comparable rooms.
 Good call if you want character without paying Casco Antiguo premiums. just know you're adding 5-8 minutes of uphill walking to get back at night.

-Beach hotels in Alicante: Postiguet vs. San Juan vs. Cabo de las Huertas
+Beach stays in Alicante: Postiguet vs. San Juan vs. Cabo de las Huertas

 Postiguet Beach is central, walkable, and pairs best with city sightseeing.
-Hotel Melia Alicante sits right on it.
+The seafront strip here is genuinely walkable from Casco Antiguo in under 10 minutes.
 But it's urban sand. compact, busy in summer, and backed by the city promenade rather than dunes.
 Great if you want beach access without being isolated.

 Playa de San Juan is 6 km northeast and far more spacious.
-Hotel SB Portblue Spa is out that way, and it suits families well.
+Families do well in the apartments and mid-range properties out that way.
 Cabo de las Huertas, just past the cape on the eastern edge of the city, is where Alicante locals actually go.
-Rocky coves, cleaner water, and Sercotel Suites del Mar sitting right on the clifftop above it.
+Rocky coves, cleaner water, and a handful of clifftop addresses sitting right above it.

-How to avoid the worst hotel mistakes in Alicante
+How to avoid the worst booking mistakes in Alicante

-We've seen this mistake hundreds of times: booking a 'beachfront' hotel that's actually facing a parking lot or across a four-lane road from the water.
+We've seen this mistake hundreds of times: booking a 'beachfront' property that's actually facing a parking lot or across a four-lane road from the water.
 Always check the exact address against Google Street View.
-If the hotel is on Avenida de Niza or Avenida Costa Blanca without a clear pedestrian path to sand, walk away.
+If the address is on Avenida de Niza or Avenida Costa Blanca without a clear pedestrian path to sand, walk away.

-The other trap is paying city-center prices for a hotel near the bus station on Calle Portugal.
+The other trap is paying city-center prices for a room near the bus station on Calle Portugal.
 It's not the worst area, but it's a 20-minute walk from the Explanada and not served by the tram.
-Check that any 'central' hotel is within 10 minutes walk of Plaza del Ayuntamiento. that's the real center of Alicante.
+Check that any 'central' property is within 10 minutes walk of Plaza del Ayuntamiento. that's the real center of Alicante.

 Day trips from Alicante: which base camp works best?